pimlie/ubuntu-mainline-kernel.sh/README.md

 Optional dependencies
 ----------------
+* libnotify-bin (to show notify bubble when new version is found)
 * bsdmainutils (format output of -l, -r with column)
 * gpg (to check the signature of the checksum file)
 * sha1sum/sha256sum (to check the .deb checksums)